 Pipes

 Are there any unexplained damp patches underneath external pipes?
-If so, there could be a hairline crack that needs repairing.
+If so, there could be a hairline crack that needs fixing.

-Also, periodically lift the manhole cover to make sure everything is flowing away as it should.
+And while you're at it, lift the manhole cover now and then to make sure everything's flowing as it should.

 Brickwork